 As shown in Fig. \ref{BBPidea}(b), the underpinning of BBP is that each node anticipates the transactions in the upcoming next block and pre-packs a blockbody based on the anticipated transactions.
 The node pre-executes and pre-validates the anticipated transactions before the next block is mined.
 To the extent that the anticipated transactions of all nodes are the same and that the miner of the next block also embeds the same transactions in the block, then the block validation has already been done by all nodes by the time the next block is mined.
-Only the block header needs to be propagated.
+Only the blockheader needs to be propagated.
 As soon as it receives the block header, a node can verify that the validation information in the header is the same as the validation information of the pre-packed blockbody.
-The subtlety of realizing BBP, of course, lies in the following technical challenges: